laravel/docs/database-testing.md

             'email' => 'sally@example.com'
         ]);
     }

+You can also verify that data does not exist in the database by using the `assertDatabaseMissing` helper.

-Of course, the `assertDatabaseHas` method and other helpers like it are for convenience.
+Of course, `assertDatabaseHas`, `assertDatabaseMissing` and other helpers like them are for convenience.
 You are free to use any of PHPUnit's built-in assertion methods to supplement your tests.

 <a name="resetting-the-database-after-each-test"></a>
 ## Resetting The Database After Each Test